mvolkmann/blog/src/swift.md

 ### Xcode

-Xcode 13 adds support for Vim key bindings.
+Xcode 13 adds support for Vim key bindings, but it is very basic.
+It does not support repeating commands with the period key, defining macros, and other more advanced Vim features.
 To enable this, select Editor ...
 Vim Mode.

 ## Annoyances